sunnypilot/sunnypilot/README.md

 * `CRUISE (MAIN)` button disables sunnypilot completely when `OFF` **(strictly enforced in panda safety code)**
 * NEW❗ **Disengage Lateral ALC on Brake Press Mode** toggle:
   1. `ON`: `BRAKE pedal` press will pause sunnypilot Automatic Lane Centering; `BRAKE pedal` release will resume sunnypilot Automatic Lane Centering; `BRAKE pedal` release will NOT resume ACC/SCC without an explicit entry **(strictly enforced in panda safety code)**
-  2. `OFF`: `BRAKE pedal` press will NOT sunnypilot Automatic Lane Centering; `BRAKE pedal` release will NOT resume ACC/SCC without an explicit entry **(strictly enforced in panda safety code)**
+  2. `OFF`: `BRAKE pedal` press will NOT pause sunnypilot Automatic Lane Centering; `BRAKE pedal` release will NOT resume ACC/SCC without an explicit entry **(strictly enforced in panda safety code)**
 * `TURN SIGNALS` (`Left` or `Right`) will pause sunnypilot Automatic Lane Centering if the vehicle speed is below the threshold for sunnypilot Automatic Lane Change
 * Event audible alerts are more relaxed to match manufacturer's stock behavior
 * Critical events trigger disengagement of Automatic Lane Centering completely.
 The disengagement is enforced in sunnypilot and panda safety

 ### Dynamic Lane Profile (DLP)
-Dynamic Lane Profile (DLP) aims to provide the best driving experience with staying within the lane confidently.
-Dynamic Lane Profile allows sunnypilot to dynamically switch between lane profiles base on lane recognition confidence level on road.
+Dynamic Lane Profile (DLP) aims to provide the best driving experience at staying within a lane confidently.
+Dynamic Lane Profile allows sunnypilot to dynamically switch between lane profiles based on lane recognition confidence level on road.

 There are 3 modes to select on the onroad camera screen:
 * **Auto Lane**: sunnypilot dynamically chooses between `Laneline` or `Laneless` model